unitymakesus/unity-dev-standards/source/projects/existing.md

 yarn
 ```

-**Note:** Check the `package.json` and `composer.json` files in the theme for required minimum versions of Node and PHP, respectively.

 **Note:** Some projects may deviate from this convention.
-Review the parent theme and child theme, or active theme, for composer.json and package.json files.
+Review the parent theme and child theme, or active theme, for `composer.json` and `package.json` files, which should contain info about the minimum required versions of Node and PHP, respectively.

 ## 4. Pull down the Staging Database